FrankM1/docs/content/concepts/hosting-problems.md

 ---
 title: "Troubleshooting"
-meta_title: "Troubleshooting with Ghost - Core Concepts"
+meta_title: "Troubleshooting with Qazana - Core Concepts"
-meta_description: "If you're having trouble with running Ghost, here's a quick guide to resolving almost any problem."
+meta_description: "If you're having trouble with running Qazana, here's a quick guide to resolving almost any problem."
 keywords:
     - concepts
     - ghost